 Hair Care IS Self-Care

-For any of you that don’t know what the Curly Girl Method it’s a set of do’s, don’ts, and ingredients to avoid and embrace to have healthy natural waves or curls.
-I was born with curls that are now 2A waves, so I attempted this method for over 3 months.
-I wanted to love it so badly, but the truth is it sucked.
+For any of you who don’t know about CGM it’s a set of “do’s,” “don’ts,” and ingredients to avoid to embrace your natural waves or curls.
+I was born with curls that are now classified as 2A waves due to the thickness of my hair and damage I’ve done over the years not knowing how to care for it.
+I always thought I just had unmanageable, frizzy hair and there was nothing that could be done, until I discovered CGM.
+The method was popular on YouTube and certain haircare blogs back in the day, so I attempted this method for three months.
+I wanted to love it so badly, but the truth is it sucked, like a lot.
 There’s honestly no other way of putting it.
-So do I recommend the Curly Girl Method?
-Nope, and here’s why…

-While the CGM appears to advocate the use of clean, natural products its all smoke and mirrors folks.
-Sorry to burst your bubble but once these influencer type gals —known as curlies or wavies— started contradicting themselves that was it for me.
+While the CGM appears to advocate the use of clean, natural products it’s all smoke and mirrors folks.
+Sorry to burst your bubble but once these influencer-type gals —known as curlies or wavies— started contradicting themselves that was it for me.

 When The Trend Gets It Wrong